RenukaMano/WeatherApp/README.md

 1. Created a template using HTML: `index.html`
 2. Added bootstrap
 3. Created `index.js` and linked it in HTML
-4. set API key
+4. set API key and fetched weather forecast from `https://openweathermap.org/api`
-5. Fetched API using `asyn function`
+5. Used `async and await `
 6. Used emojis🌤⛈⛅☁
 7. Added images for the weather forecast
 8. Used `eventListener` and `render` function